- FAN ZONE

 The ABB FIA Formula E World Championship consists of two separate titles - one dedicated to the drivers and another dedicated to the teams.
 The drivers’ championship is awarded to whichever driver has accumulated the most points over the seven-month campaign.
 Whereas the teams’ championship is decided by calculating both driver’s scores throughout the season.

 Formula E follows a standard points system, used in other FIA-sanctioned series - awarding points to the top-10 finishers.

 Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap in Qualifying and the race – more details on both of these below.

-The driver starting at the front (Julius Baer Pole Position) picks-up an extra three points, while the driver who sets the fastest lap during Qualifying gets an additional point.
+The driver starting at the front, from Julius Baer Pole Position, picks-up an extra three points, while the driver who sets the fastest lap during qualifying gets an additional point.

 At this time, the track layout, kerbs and features can be checked by the FIA, taking into account feedback from the competitors provided in the driver briefing.

-E-Prix - races, or E-Prix, begin with a standing start, meaning the cars are stationary until the lights go green.
+Races, or E-Prix, begin with a standing start, meaning the cars are stationary until the lights go green.
 The drivers line-up on a dummy grid - a short distance behind the actual grid - and slowly file into position to start the race.
-The E-Prix lasts for 45-minutes.
-At the end, once the 45minutes are up and the leader has crossed the finish line, there's still one more lap to go until the race finishes.
+The E-Prix lasts for 45 minutes.
+At the end, once the 45 minutes are up and the leader has crossed the finish line, there's still one more lap to go until the race finishes.

 The bespoke 18-inch treaded all-weather tyres used by all teams and drivers are supplied by Michelin - official tyre supplier of the FIA Formula E World Championship.
 Each driver can't use more than four new rear and four new front tyres for each event.
 That means they need to make a total of two sets of tyres last from Shakedown all the way to the end of the race.